Skip to main content

 College of Nursing

-The College of Nursing provides a strong academic program, professors with firsthand knowledge and realistic learning environment for future nurses.
+The College of Nursing provides a strong academic program, professors with firsthand knowledge and a realistic learning environment for future nurses.
 Its outstanding nursing programs are offered on four campuses in South Dakota.

 Explore degree options contact us